claeusdev/make-tut/notes.md

 - ability to have multiple rules for same target.
 - `-MMD`: flag that allows GCC to generate files for dependency tracking
+- dependency tracking should be below `all` rule